The Avoyel Indians were a small tribe of eastern Louisiana, relatives of the

 The Avoyels have not existed as a tribe since the late 1700's, but there are some people of Avoyel

-descent still living in Louisiana today, particularly among the Tunica-Biloxi Indians and Louisiana Cajun
+descent still living in Louisiana today, particularly among the Tunica-Biloxi Indians (whose reservation

 There are no remaining records of the Avoyel language, but French missionaries considered it

 equivalent to Natchez, so probably it was either a Natchez dialect or a closely related Gulf language.

 Names: The meaning of the name "Avoyel" is uncertain.
 It definitely came from a French name for the tribe, Avoyelles, but

 the origin of that name is unknown (it definitely does not mean "flint" in French, as it is sometimes claimed to.)
 It may have been a

 French corruption of one of their own tribal names.
 Other

 historical spellings included Avogel, Avoyelle, and Avoy.
 The Avoyelles were also known as the Tassenogoula or Tamoucougoula,